CLARIAH/DANE-server/README.md

 Run the DANE-server server as follows:

-    python3 server.py
+    dane-server

-If no errors occur then this should start a Flask server which will handle API requests, and in the background the server will handle interaction with the DB and RabbitMQ.
+If no errors occur then this should start a Flask server (at port 5500) which will handle API requests, and in the background the server will handle interaction with the DB and RabbitMQ.

 ## API

 DANE-server can be interacted with via a small API that supports a small number of essential calls: